-While the OSS literature provides a theoretical foundation for understanding motivations in open LLM development, we note that important distinctions between OSS and open LLM development (e.g., specialized technical expertise, resource requirements, multitude of practitioner communities and artifacts, risks, etc) warrant dedicated investigation.
+While the OSS literature provides a theoretical foundation for understanding motivations in open LLM development, we note that important distinctions between OSS and open LLM development (e.g., specialised technical expertise, resource requirements, multitude of practitioner communities and artefacts, risks, etc) warrant dedicated investigation.